P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Model

 By the approximation, the model becomes the Kirman's ant colony model\cite{Kirman:1993}.
 In the Kirman's ant colony model, there are two food sources: $0,1$ and $r$ ants.
 The numbers of ants that have chosen food sources 1 and 0 are $n_{1}$ and $n_{0}$, respectively.
 A randomly selected ant chooses food sources 1 and 0 with a probability that is linear in $n_{1}$ and $n_{0}$ among $r-1$ ants.
 The probability that the ratio $z=n_1/r$ changes $\pm 1/r$ is given as

 The prefactors in the right hand side of the equations are the probabilities that the randomly selected ants are from food sources 0 and 1, respectively.
 The remaining terms are the probabilities that the selected ant chooses food sources 1 and 0, respectively.
-The $\alpha,\beta$ are noises in the decision of the ants and $\theta=\alpha+\beta$.
+The $\alpha,\beta$ are noises in the decision of the ants.
 The P\'{o}lya urn with finite memory kernel corresponds to the ant colony model in the mean filed approximation.

-The stationary distribution of $n_1$ is a beta binomial distribution, with shape parameters $\alpha,\beta$.
-In the original P\'{o}lya urn, the process is not stationary and the ensemble distribution of $n_1=tZ_{\infty}(t)$ over the sample paths obeys the same distribution. $C(t)$ decays exponentially as $C(t)\sim \exp(-t/\xi)$, which defines the correlation length $\xi$. $\xi$ depends on the length of the memory $r$ and diverges in the limit $r\to\infty$\cite{Mori:2015}.
+The stationary distribution of $n_1$ is a beta binomial distribution, with shape parameters $\alpha,\beta$. $C(t)$ decays exponentially as $C(t)\sim \exp(-t/\xi)$, which defines the correlation length $\xi$. $\xi$ depends on the length of the memory $r$ and diverges in the limit $r\to\infty$\cite{Mori:2015}.

 \item Exponential decay memory kernel, $d(t)=e^{-rt}$.

 A previous study reveals that $C(t)$ decays exponentially as $C(t)\sim e^{-t/\xi}$ for $t>>1$\cite{Hisakado:2020}.
 The correlation length $\xi$ is determined by $r$,